SizeCredit/size-solidity/README.md

 #### Variable Pool

-In order to interact with Size's Variable Pool (Aave v3 fork), a proxy pattern is employed, which creates user Vault proxies using OpenZeppelin Clone's library to deploy copies on demand.
-This way, each address can have an individual health factor on Size's Variable Pool (Aave v3 fork).
+In order to interact with Aave v3, a proxy pattern is employed, which creates user Vault proxies using OpenZeppelin Clone's library to deploy copies on demand.
+This way, each address can have an individual health factor on Aave v3.
 The `Vault` contract is owned by the `Size` contract, which can perform arbitrary calls on behalf of the user.
-For example, when a `deposit` is performed on `Size`, it creates a `Vault`, if needed, which then executes a `supply` on Size's Variable Pool (Aave v3 fork).
+For example, when a `deposit` is performed on `Size`, it creates a `Vault`, if needed, which then executes a `supply` on Aave v3.
 This way, all deposited `USDC` can be lent out through variable rates until a fixed-rate loan is matched and created on the orderbook.

-When an account executes `supply` into Size's Variable Pool (Aave v3 fork), the `aszUSDC` token is minted 1:1.
-This is an instance of `AToken`, an interest-bearing rebasing token that represents users' USDC available for variable-rate loans, which grows according to a variable interest rate equation.

 #### Oracles

-##### Variable Pool Price Feed
+##### Price Feed

-Since both `Size` contract (fixed-rate orderbook) ant the Size's Variable Pool (Aave v3 fork) depend on the ETH/USDC rate, it may be appropriate to use a single contract interfacing with Chainlink aggregators, as different error handling and LINK funding may cause issues once these two interconected systems are deployed.

-A solution is proposed to use Size's Variable Pool (Aave v3 fork) `AaveOracle` contract directly, and simply converting the returned price to 18 decimals as the `Size` contract expects.
-One drawback of using `AaveOracle` is that it does not perform stale price checks for the oracle response, as it simply executes [`latestAnswer()`](https://github.com/aave/aave-v3-core/blob/6070e82d962d9b12835c88e68210d0e63f08d035/contracts/misc/AaveOracle.sol#L109) instead of `latestRoundData()`.
-We will update AaveOracle on our fork to also check for stale data.
+A contract that provides the price of ETH in terms of USDC in 18 decimals.
+For example, a price of 3327.39 ETH/USDC is represented as 3327390000000000000000.

 ##### Market Borrow Rate Feed

 In order to set the current market average value of USDC variable borrow rates, we perform an off-chain calculation with Aave, convert it to 18 decimals, and store it on the oracle.
 For example, a rate of 2.49% on Aave v3 is represented as 24900000000000000.

-Note that this rate is extracted from Aave v3 itself, not from Size's Variable Pool (Aave v3 fork).
-Although these two pools share the same code and interfaces, we believe Aave v3 is a better proxy for the real market rate, and less prone to market manipulation attacks.

-In the future, integrations with other protocols will be implemented in order to have a more realistic global average.

 ## Test